Wardan10/Ray_casting_with_mouse_view/README.md

 # Raycasting 2D space to 3D

-This project is a **2.5D** raycasting-based game engine built in C++ (with SFML) that simulates a 3D environment using efficient 2D rendering techniques — inspired by early classics like Wolfenstein 3D.
+**2.5D** raycasting-based game engine built in C++ (with SFML) that simulates a 3D environment using efficient 2D rendering techniques — inspired by early classics like Wolfenstein 3D.

 ## Features:

 * Real-time raycasting renderer for walls, objects.

-* Multiplayer networking via shared memory to python networking modules allowing multiple clients to interact in the same game world.
+* Multiplayer networking via shared memory to python networking modules with multiple streams for communication via multithreading.

 ## Following video demonstrates how raycasting logic works: